track-asia/trackasia-react-native/ios/install.md

   end
 ```

-Running `pod install` will add version `5.13.0` of the MapLibre SDK.
+Running `pod install` will add version `5.13.0` of the Trackasia SDK.

 ```sh
 # Go to the ios directory